dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 It is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.
 Bullshark is a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure, Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
-This defies the whole purpose of separating the DAG transport from consensus, and could hamper throughput when a leader is faulty or slow.
+This defies the whole purpose of separating the DAG transport from consensus and does not let the DAG continue spreading transactions when a leader is faulty or slow.

 Fin builds BFT Consensus riding on DAG-T for the partial synchrony model with "zero message overhead".
 Uniquely, it incurs no transmission delaying whatsoever.